PGB-LIV/lcmsWorld/README.md

 You may need to install .Net Framework 4.7 (Windows) or Mono (Mac / Linux) to use this.

 Identification files in .csv or tab-separated text formats are supported: the column names supported are listed below.
-The accepted alternative names are separated by commas
+The accepted alternative names are separated by commas.
-* - required

-* m/z
+m/z  (required)
-* rt,retention time
+rt, retention time  (required)
-* intensity
+intensity  (required)
-  peptide,sequence,modified sequence
+peptide, sequence, modified sequence
 ptm
-  accession,protein accession
+accession, protein accession
-  -10lgp,score,local confidence(%)
+-10lgp, score, local confidence(%)

 To do: